 - 1. The developer is responsible for seeing the landscape plan through to completion.
 All front and rear yards must be designed and installed by the builder. - 2.
 Turf areas cannot exceed 19% to 32% of the lot size, depending on actual square footage of the lot.
 Kentucky bluegrass is prohibited.
 Allowable turf species must be approved by the town and must be able to survive on 19 inches of supplemental irrigation per year. - 3.
 100 percent xeric landscapes are allowed but must provide a minimum coverage of 75% by plant materials at 5-year maturity in front yards and side yards when adjacent to streets.
 Rear yards must have a minimum of 40% plant coverage at 5-year maturity.
 The remainder of yard coverage can be composed of mulches, aggregate surfacing, artificial turfs, and hardscapes. - 4.
 Residential irrigation design must follow the Town of Castle Rock's Landscape and Irrigation Performance Standards and Criteria Manual.
-Automatic irrigation controllers that are weather based or soilmoisture based are required. - 5.
+Automatic irrigation controllers that are weather based or soil-moisture based are required. - 5.
 The Town is taking active steps to reduce their dependence on groundwater, diversify their water portfolio, and encourage innovative water conservation measures in new developments.
 You can learn about how Castle Rock is managing water on the Town's website.

-- Develop an incentive for the removal of water-intensive landscaping by offering landscaping conversion rebates or direct install programs. - Provide incentives for developers to use water efficient or xeric landscapes through reduction of tap fees. - Change your subdivision code to include residential, commercial, and public landscaping standards (see toolbox above.) - Maximize the use of graywater and recycled water for appropriate applications including outdoor irrigation, toilet flushing, and commercial and industrial processes.
+- Promote and/or incentivize the use of individual household rainwater harvesting for outdoor irrigation. - Develop an incentive for the removal of water-intensive landscaping by offering landscaping conversion rebates or direct install programs. - Provide incentives for developers to use water efficient or xeric landscapes through reduction of tap fees. - Change your subdivision code to include residential, commercial, and public landscaping standards (see toolbox above.) - Maximize the use of graywater and recycled water for appropriate applications including outdoor irrigation, toilet flushing, and commercial and industrial processes.